 Content creation can either be active or passive depending on how you choose to use it.
 Passive content creation can also be used to create brand awareness, but it can also be used to prove that you are a thought leader in your niche market.
 Furthermore, it can be used to nurture customers moving them further along in the sales funnel without hard selling them.

 Custom retail displays are a great example of a passive marketing campaign that can easily be set up.
 Consider displaying a product display near a related product that has a great reputation can be a powerful way to create a favorable connection in the shopper’s mind.
 Your whole goal with these displays may be simply to get your name in front of the audience encouraging them to find out more about what your company does and its values.
 Using these displays can be a great way to get potential customers to enter into the sale’s funnel where you can market to them actively.

 While the most common point-of-sales displays are the endless displays of candy and sodas near the cash register as you stand in line waiting to check out, there are many different types of point-of-sale displays that your company may want to consider.
 This may include having a coupon printed on the back of a sales receipt from a trusted store, gift cards available for purchase at the cash register, and placing low-cost items where customers will see them while waiting in line.
-Like custom retail displays, point-of-sale displays are usually designed to introduce your company to customers who have not heard of your company but may have a need for your product.
+Creating a quality point of sale experience is an important step in building a good relationship and marketing your business as competent and friendly.

 Using passive marketing is an important tool at each point in the sales funnel.
 Employ it today by taking these basic concepts and adding your own ingenuity to them and watch your company grow.

 Ready to step up your passive marketing and get more customers?
 Find out how we can help!